-Successful reform in each of these areas is also dependent on the ability to develop legitimate fora and process for addressing these issues – processes which have the highest level of political commitment, which involves all legitimate stakeholders, and which is transparent and accountable.
+Successful reform in each of these areas is also dependent on the ability to develop legitimate fora and processes for addressing them.
+These processes have the highest level of political commitment, involve all legitimate stakeholders, and are transparent and accountable.

-Such institutional reform processes also needs to be supplemented by concerted efforts to build human capacity at all levels – from community-based organizations to central government agencies – both to realize the above institutional arrangements as well as administer them over time.
+Such institutional reform processes needs to be supplemented by concerted efforts to build human capacity at all levels – from community-based organizations to central government agencies – in order to realize the above institutional arrangements as well as administer them over time.

 Approaches and activities

-Most information dissemination was done through the monthly CPRNet Newsletter.
+- Newsletter – Most information dissemination was done through a monthly newsletter, the CPRNet Newsletter.

-Specific information is posted to the mailing lists, including updates of the Register of Members.
+- Mailing Lists – Specific information was also posted to mailing lists, including updates of the Register of Members.

-National Chapters existed in Bangladesh and Burkina Faso.
+- National Chapters – National Chapters operated in Bangladesh and Burkina Faso.
 Efforts were underway to establish a Chapter in Mauritania.
-As the Chapters grew, both in numbers and activities, it would have been necessary to find ways and means to support them.
+As the Chapters grew in numbers and activities, it would have been necessary to find ways and means to support them.

-Under this project database, presently available only on the World Bank Group's intranet, a perspective on "Community-Based Natural Resource Management and Property Rights" has been established.
-The perspective, jointly sponsored by CPRNet and ongoing work by the World Bank Institute (formerly the Economic Development institute and the Learning and Leadership Center) on CBNRM, provides ready access to the relevant project portfolio, and supports comparative work and research across a range of parameters.
+- ESSD Core Database – Under this project database, prepared by the World Bank Environmentally and Socially Sustainable Development Vice-Presidency, a perspective on "CBNRM and Property Rights" was available.
+This perspective, jointly sponsored by CPRNet and the World Bank Institute, where the "CBNRM Initiative" was located (Note 4), provided ready access to the relevant project portfolio, and supported comparative work and research across a range of parameters.

-In collaboration with selected World Bank Group units and outside partners, CPRNet aims to contribute to and be involved in: training for World Bank Group staff and others, applied research on CPRs, and dissemination of good practices.
+- Other Activities – In collaboration with selected World Bank units and outside partners, CPRNet aimed to contribute to and be involved in: (1) Training for World Bank staff and others, (2) Applied research on CPRs, and (3) Dissemination of good practices.